zhoupro/easy_leet/readme.md

 ## language
 * cpp because of  large libray.
-* c  for it's cute and musthave skill.
+* go for funny and daily work.
-* go and php for funny and daily work.
+* java for widely used.

-## why
+## Reason
-There is no better way to judge programer level.Just manage it.
+practice purpose to be a good programer.

 ## LeetCode